Jules Lasalle

-Jules Lasalle (born April 1, 1957, Saint-Michel-des-Saints, Quebec, Canada) is a sculptor living and working in Montreal.
-He has made many commemorative monuments that can be seen in Montreal, Longueuil, Quebec city, and other places...
+Jules Lasalle (born April 1, 1957) is a Canadian sculptor living and working in Montreal.
+He has made many commemorative monuments that can be seen in Montreal, Longueuil, Quebec City, and other places.

 Works

 In 2012 the Canadian Pauline Marois unveiled a statue by Lasalle of Idola Saint-Jean, Thérèse Casgrain and Marie-Claire Kirkland.
 The statue was to celebrate the 50th anniversary of Kirkland being made the first Canadian female minister.